encryptedninja/command-center/README.md

 * send pane to window `prefix s <pane number>`
 * config `nano ~/.tmux.conf` no default config file, you have to create one, can use a sample file if needed: `/usr/share/doc/tmux/examples`
 * logging `prefix ALT SHIFT P`
+* for the copy/paste to work don't forget to install xclip if you don't have it: `sudo apt update && sudo apt install xclip`
 * working example .tmux.conf file by ippsec:

 ```